-Partnerships BC continues to refine and reassess its corporate goals to reflect the evolving vision of the company and its Board of Directors, the growth of the public private partnership market in British Columbia and the emerging policy needs of its shareholder.
+Partnerships BC continues to refine and reassess its corporate goals to reflect the evolving vision of the Company and its Board of Directors, the growth of the PPP market in British Columbia and the emerging policy needs of its shareholder.

-In the early years of operation the company was primarily focused on developing the partnership market in British Columbia and securing an active pipeline of projects.
-As the public private partnership market has matured, so has Partnerships BC.
-Therefore, the company has shifted its focus to evaluating, structuring and implementing public private partnerships and ensuring the successful delivery of projects.
+In the early years of operation the Company was primarily focused on developing the partnership market in British Columbia and securing an active pipeline of projects.
+As the PPP market has matured, so has Partnerships BC.
+Therefore, the Company has shifted its focus to evaluating, structuring and implementing PPPs and ensuring the successful delivery of projects.
 With the number of partnership projects that are either in the market or under construction, Partnerships BC expanded its service model to include project implementation engagements with ministries, agencies and Crowns in recognition of the importance of transferring lessons learned to future partnership projects.

 Partnerships BC continues to hold a unique place in the market, acting both as advisor to government and as the gateway to partnership opportunities for the business sector.
 Qualitative measures, such as those related to transparency and fairness, reflect the need to serve the public interest.
 Quantitative measures, such as standard measures of commercial viability, reflect the need to remain effective and efficient in operations.
-Performance measures and targets have been selected to reflect the nature of the advisory services business model under which Partnerships BC operates, and also to reflect the maturity of the public private partnership market.
+Performance measures and targets have been selected to reflect the nature of the advisory services business model under which Partnerships BC operates, and also to reflect the maturity of the PPP market.